PROSPERO: Volumes that I prize above my dukedom

 Check back every so often, as this will definitely be a work in progress.
-Each time I update the page, the most recent additions will be highlighted in bold and green, until they are superceded.
+Each time I update the page, the most recent additions will be highlighted in bold and green, and placed at the top of the list until they are superceded.

 Let me know if you disagree with my ratings.
 Please contact me if there’s an obvious gap in my reading!